Walking on sunshine

 "What the team at PVTopia is doing is incredible and we can't wait to see everything in action at the World Cup."

-The first pilot pavement is expected to be laid in Glasgow next year before the full scale rollout at the tournament.
+The first pilot pavement is expected to be laid in Glasgow next year before the full-scale rollout at the tournament.

-After that Dr Gowaid anticipates the system could be used in public squares, schools and university campuses.
+After that, Dr Gowaid anticipates the system could be used in public squares, schools and university campuses.

 The tiles are tough.
 They have to be to survive the same sort of punishment paving stones do.

-I was invited to dunk one on a bucket of water.
+I was invited to dunk one in a bucket of water.
 It emerged unscathed.
 Similarly when I dropped it onto a concrete floor.

 The ultimate test was being walked on.
 Would it survive the footsteps of your correspondent, one of nature's chunkier chaps?